mugekuskon/CSPPuzzle/README.md

 # AquariumPuzzle
 This is done as an assignment for the Artificial Intelligence course.
 This notebook includes an Aquarium puzzle, and a comparison of  A* and CSP.
-OR-Tools was used in order to be able to create our  cp_model.
+Imports from OR-Tools are necessary since it is used in order to be able to create the cp_model.

 ## Instructions